AST5210 – Stellar Atmospheres I

 Recommended previous knowledge

-There will be 2 hours of lectures/tutorials every week in the first half of the semester.
-The second half of the semester you will be working on a project paper with individual tutoring.
+Teaching extends over one semester.
+There will be two hours of lectures/tutorials each week in the first half of the semester.
+During the second half of the semester students will be working on a project paper and receive individual supervision.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.